velmajalakrishna/-High-Step-up-DC-DC-Converter-with-Reconfiguration-Capability/README.md

 4. Input current continuous, high efficiency (>96.5%), some additional advantages of the proposed converter.
 Working operation:
 The operation of the converter in continuous conduction mode (CCM), normal and with fault-tolerance operation were explained and necessary equations were derived.
 The CCM operation is verified through simulations results and hardware results for both normal and faulty operation.
+The matlab code attached in file "bode-plot matlab code" help to derive linear version of converter.
+A excel file is attached (voltage-gain and voltage-stress graphs)to draw graphs of voltage-gain and volatge-stress versus duty cycle for various fault-tolerant  converter reported in literature.
 Specifications of proposed converter:
 L1 = 0.5mH L2 = 0.5mH switching frequency = 33 kHz C1 = 50uF C2 = 50uF C3 = 100uF
 Power = 100 W output voltage = 100V